-Thank you for taking the time to incorporate the Animal Rescue League of Iowa’s Critter Camp program into your school year.
-Fostering our homeless animals and promoting their adoptions inspires compassion and teaches future animal-loving generations how to be responsible pet owners.
+Thank you for taking the time to incorporate our Critter Camp program into your school year.
+Fostering homeless animals and promoting their adoptions inspires compassion and teaches future animal-loving generations how to be responsible pet owners.

 Getting Started Checklist

-- Fill out the Critter Camp Registration Form located below.
+- Fill out the Critter Camp Registration Form below.

 - Use the Critter Camp Lesson Plan provided to educate your students about their future classroom pet.
 Note: We ask that you do the lesson with students before the ARL brings the animals to the classroom.

-- Based off the dates and times requested in your registration form, Humane Education Coordinator, Tracey Dolphin Drees, will contact you to set up a time for your students to present what they have learned about pet care.
-Tracey will talk to students about how fostering plays such a crucial role in our organization and she will bring the pet on the same day as the presentation.
+- Based off the dates and times requested in your registration form, we will contact you to set up a time for your students to present what they have learned about pet care.
+The ARL will talk to students about how fostering plays a crucial role in our organization and will bring the pet the same day as the presentation.

 - The ARL must have parental permission to use any photos of children.
 If your students’ parents are comfortable with us using photos of them to promote Critter Camp in the future, please send home the photo release form provided.